 An ultralight tent made for everyone, The Quarter Dome is full of overhead and side pockets, and its interior is roomier than most elite ultralight tents.
 Still, unfortunately, two people won’t entirely be able to sit up comfortably.

 The user-friendly features go from the inside out.
-Color-coded tent poles make it easier to get the rhythm of this tent construction down fast, and two doors create over 20 square feet of vestibule space.
+Colour-coded tent poles make it easier to get the rhythm of this tent construction down fast, and two doors create over 20 square feet of vestibule space.
 You can leave the tent body in the car on warmer hikes, shedding off half a kilo in weight by using the poles, rainfly, and footprint (not included) for a quick and easy breezy structure.

 This Quarter Dome SL provides a thru-hiking and more extended adventure-ready tent at the price of a car camping option.